misahub2023/Benchmarking-Codes-of-the-WCEBleedGen-dataset/README.md

-# AutoWCEBleedGen-Benchmarking: Classification, Detection, Segmentation
+# Benchmarking of the WCEBleedGen Dataset: Classification, Detection, Segmentation
-This repository contains the scripts used for evaluating the performance of 16 transfer learning models- 10 Classification, 3 Segmentation and 3 Detection on the [AutoWCEBleedGen Dataset](https://zenodo.org/records/10156571).
+This repository contains the scripts used for evaluating the performance of 16 artificial intelligence models for the [WCEbleedGen Dataset](https://zenodo.org/records/10156571).
+10 Classification, 3 Segmentation and 3 Detection based pipelines have been trained, validated, and tested.
 The models used are:
 * Classification:
    * VGG19